Home

 The term tenderloin or chateaubriand refers to the entire strip of meat.
 Slices of tenderloin are called filet mignon.

 Some people say that a filet mignon is so tender it should never be cooked beyond medium-rare because the longer you cook it, the less tender and more dry it becomes.
 That is how I like my tenderloin cooked.
-However, I believe that you should cook it to your own preference.
+That said, you should cook it to your own preference.

 Although experienced cooks can touch a piece of beef to gauge doneness, I recommend using a meat thermometer.
 Even the chefs at the restaurant use one to double check themselves, especially when cooking expensive product!